 Our compliance policy, which sets out the criteria we use when considering legal action, is attached to this page.

-Before any criminal proceedings can be taken we are obliged to comply with two important tests:
+Before any criminal proceedings can be taken we are obliged to comply with 2 important tests:

 - A prosecution must be in the public interest

 - There must be sufficient evidence to provide a realistic prospect of prosecution

 Some offences may not come to our attention for some time and could have been committed a long time ago.

 The business may now have amended its practices, be trading legally and present no problem to consumers.